 Felton to Launch the Angelo Quinto Crisis Response Team

 On October 26th, 2022, Antioch City Council unanimously selected Felton Institute to launch the city’s first 24/7 non-police crisis response team.
 Called the Angelo Quinto Crisis Response Team, it will respond to low-level, nonviolent, and non-life threatening 911 calls.
-First proposed by Councilwoman Monica E. Wilson in 2020 the team was named in honor of Angelo Quinto, a 30-year-old Filipino-American Navy veteran killed by Antioch police in 2020.
-Quinto, who was experiencing a mental health crisis, died three days after losing consciousness following a struggle with Antioch police.
+First proposed by Councilwoman Monica E. Wilson in 2020 the team was named in honor of Angelo Quinto, a 30-year-old Filipino-American Navy veteran killed by Antioch police in 2020 while experiencing a mental health crisis.
+Quinto died three days after losing consciousness.
 Angelo’s sister Bella Quinto Collins says of the team, “the only thing we can really hope to do right now is honor Angelo and fight for him and make sure that he’s leaving behind a really positive legacy, that he didn’t die in vain.”

 The pilot program will be the first of its kind in East Contra Costa County and one of only a few in the Bay Area.
 Councilwoman Wilson said of the team, which is set to launch this year, “in the City of Antioch, and in cities across the country, there is an evident need to expand the range of services beyond police, fire, and emergency room services in response to mental health crises situations,” adding, “through the Angelo Quinto Crisis Response Team, the City of Antioch can provide more effective emergency services, including compassionate care and strategized resources, to anyone in need.”